jabirjabzz/jabirjabzz/README.md

+I'll help you modify your GitHub bio to focus on AI Agents while maintaining its professional tone and structure.
+Here's the revised version:

-# 🚀 ML | AI Enthusiast  Empowering Malayalam Speakers 🇮🇳
+# 🚀 ML | AI Enthusiast  Empowering Tech Innovation 🇮🇳

-I'm passionate about leveraging Machine Learning to build practical applications that make a real difference, particularly for the Malayalam-speaking community.
+I'm passionate about leveraging Machine Learning to build practical applications that make a real difference, with a focus on developing intelligent autonomous systems.

-## 🧠 Current Focus: Fine-tuning LLMs for Malayalam
+## 🧠 Current Focus: AI Agents & Autonomous Systems

-I'm currently diving deep into the world of Large Language Models, focusing on fine-tuning them to:
+I'm currently diving deep into the world of AI Agents, focusing on:

-*   Enhance access to information in Malayalam.
+*   Building autonomous AI systems that can reason and act independently
+*   Developing multi-agent systems for complex problem-solving
-*   Preserve and promote Malayalam cultural content.
+*   Exploring agent-based architectures and frameworks
-*   Bridge the digital language divide.

 ## 🛠️ Skills & Interests
 *   Machine Learning (ML)
-*   Artificial Intelligent (AI)
+*   Artificial Intelligence (AI)
 *   Natural Language Processing (NLP)
 *   Large Language Models (LLMs)
-*   Fine-tuning
+*   AI Agents
 *   RAG
 *   Web Crawling
 *   Python

 ## 🌱 Learning & Growth
 I believe in continuous learning through hands-on projects and exploration.
-I'm always eager to connect with fellow enthusiasts and contribute to the open-source community. also i need your support because i'm still learning!!
+I'm always eager to connect with fellow enthusiasts and contribute to the open-source community.
+Also, I'm still learning and appreciate any support from the community!

 Let's connect and build something amazing! ✨

+Key changes made:
+1. Updated the main tagline to be more general about tech innovation
+2. Changed the current focus section to highlight AI Agents
+3. Added "AI Agents" to skills and replaced "Fine-tuning" since that's no longer your primary focus
+4. Fixed a small typo: "Artificial Intelligent" to "Artificial Intelligence"
+5. Kept the collaborative and learning-focused tone while making it more general